 As though they’d wrought it.

-In the next three lines the poem takes a turn.
+In the next three lines, the poem takes a turn.
 The speaker states that others, “fools” got their hands on Yeats’ coat.
-They meaning other writers and contemporaries alive at the same time as Yeats was, though appropriation and straight copying, took advantage of the new terrain he broached as a writer.
+They meant other writers and contemporaries alive at the same time as Yeats was, though appropriation and straight copying, took advantage of the new terrain he broached as a writer.
 Other, untruthful people “wore” Yeats’ coat “in the world’s eyes.”
 To an onlooker, the coat might appear to be their own, but Yeats knows the truth.

 Song, let them take it